 King County International Airport—also known as Boeing Field—is one of the busiest primary non-hub airports in the nation.
 Located just five miles south of downtown Seattle, it averages more than 300,000 takeoffs and landings each year.
 In 2001, the National Air Transportation Association selected it as one of the “100 Most Needed Airports” in the United States.
 It is financed by airport tenants’ and customers’ fees, and receives no general tax revenues.
 The airport’s economic impact is $3.2 billion in business sales that support 12,618 jobs.
 It creates $804 million in labor income.
 The airport’s 150 tenant businesses also directly support 4,900 jobs.

 The King County Aerospace Alliance was launched by Executive Dow Constantine in October 2011 to unite local jurisdictions, public sector groups, business, labor and schools toward one goal - fostering the long-term economic vitality, growth and global competitiveness of the local aerospace industry.

 South Park Bridge

 The South Park Bridge, which began operating in 1931, is one of only a few crucial connections to the Lower Duwamish industrial area.
-In August 2011, King County broke ground on a new bridge (completed June 2014) to replace the old deteriorating structure closed in 2010.
-In addition to a new, state-of-the art replacement bridge, King County built intersection improvements, new rain gardens, riverbank enhancements, and street and drainage improvements.
+In August 2011, King County broke ground on a new bridge to replace the old deteriorating structure closed in 2010.
+In addition to a new, state-of-the art replacement bridge, King County is building intersection improvements, new rain gardens, riverbank enhancements, and street and drainage improvements.

 Metro bus service